Xavier Rodriguez

 Xavier Rodriguez (born September 20, 1961) is an American attorney and jurist serving as a United States district judge of the United States District Court for the Western District of Texas.
-Rodriguez was previously an associate justice of the Texas Supreme Court from 2001 to 2002.
+Rodriguez was previously a justice of the Texas Supreme Court from 2001 to 2002.

 Early life and education

 Rodriguez was born in 1961 in San Antonio, Texas.
 He received his Bachelor of Arts degree in history from Harvard University, a Master of Public Administration degree from the Lyndon B. Johnson School of Public Affairs at the University of Texas, and a Juris Doctor from the University of Texas Law School.

 Career

-He served in the United States Army Reserve as an officer from 1983 to 1993 after receiving his commission from the ROTC program at Massachusetts Institute of Technology.
+Rodriguez served in the United States Army Reserve as an officer from 1983 to 1993 after receiving his commission from the ROTC program at Massachusetts Institute of Technology.

 Rodriguez is a regular speaker on continuing legal education seminars and has authored numerous articles regarding employment law, discovery and arbitration issues.
 He is past chair of the State Bar of Texas Labor and Employment Council and chair of the State Bar Paralegal Committee.

 Prior to assuming the bench, he was a partner in the international law firm of Fulbright & Jaworski.
 Rodriguez then served on the Supreme Court of Texas until he was defeated in his re-election run.
 Rodriguez then returned to private practice briefly before being appointed to the United States District Court for the Western District of Texas in San Antonio by President George W. Bush.